pwasem/ui5-middleware-lrep-flex/README.md

       // content of first .change file
     },
     {
-      // content of sencond .change file
+      // content of second .change file
     },
     // ...
   ]